NguyenNgoThanhNha/SEP490_BE/README.md

 ## 🚀 Proposed Solution

-- Auto-booking with specialist work schedules
+- **Auto-booking with Specialist Work Schedules**: Automatically schedule appointments based on the specialist's availability and working hours.
-- Check for conflicting bookings, suggest alternative specialists
+- **Conflict Resolution**: Check for conflicting bookings and suggest alternative specialists or time slots.
-- Create a chat channel between customers and specialists (using MongoDB)
+- **Chat Channel**: Create a real-time communication channel between customers and specialists, using MongoDB to store chat data.
-- Send real-time notifications using **SignalR**
+- **Real-time Notifications**: Send instant notifications for appointment updates, reminders, and status changes using **SignalR**.
-- Integrate ratings, feedback, and behavior analysis
+- **Ratings & Feedback**: Enable customers to rate their service experience and leave feedback for specialists.
+- **Behavioral Analysis**: Analyze customer behavior, appointment patterns, and feedback to provide personalized service recommendations.
+- **AI Facial Skin Scanning**: Integrate an AI-powered facial scanning tool to analyze skin conditions and recommend personalized treatments.
+- **AI Chatbot**: Implement an AI chatbot to assist customers with booking, inquiries, and providing recommendations, improving the customer experience.

 ---